-While physical therapy aides don't typically need to complete a postsecondary program in order to work in the field, physical therapy aide certificate programs are available.
-These programs include both lecture-based and hands-on courses that prepare students for work as a physical therapy aides.
-Graduates of these programs may go on to earn associate's degrees in physical therapy assisting, which can prepare them for licensure as physical therapy assistants.
+While physical therapy aides don't typically need to complete a post-secondary program in order to work in the field, certificate programs are available.
+These programs often require a GED or high school diploma.
+Graduates may go on to earn associate's degrees in physical therapy assisting, which can prepare them for licensure as physical therapy assistants.

-Professional physical therapists who hold a master's or doctoral degree in the field can pursue specialized certificates in geriatric, neurological or pediatric physical therapy that last roughly 1-3 years.
-Completing one of these programs can lead to certification in a physical therapist's specialty of choice.
-These programs are available in part-time and full-time formats, and applicants may need to complete prerequisite coursework in their specialty prior to enrollment.
+Professional physical therapists who hold a master's or doctoral degree in the field can pursue specialized certificates.
+Applicants may need to complete prerequisite coursework in their specialty prior to enrollment.

-Physical therapy (PT) aides assist physical therapist by transporting the patients to treatment, organizing supplies and maintaining equipment, as well as providing limited assistance during actual treatment sessions.
-Since many employers provide on-the-job training for physical therapy aides, a high school diploma is generally the only prerequisite for this career.
-However, some schools offer academic programs leading to a certificate.
-With an emphasis on theory, as well as hands-on skills, the programs prepare individuals for entry-level positions.
+Physical therapy (PT) aides assist physical therapists by transporting the patients to treatment, organizing supplies and maintaining equipment, as well as providing limited assistance during actual treatment sessions.
+Many employers provide on-the-job training for physical therapy aides, but those who seek certification will take classes with an emphasis on theory and hands-on skills.
+Specific coursework includes:

 - Medical office procedures